mco-gh/mco.dev/content/post/found/polls.md

 <!--more-->

-One big part of the story here is that we don't have one big presential election in the US - we have fifty mini-elections.
+One part of the story here is that we don't have one big presential election in the US - we have fifty mini-elections.

 <br>